CLIMATE CHANGE- RELATED CHALLENGES

-This indicator measures the average GHG emissions of these products, from production in Total facilities to end use by customers.
+This indicator measures the average GHG emissions of these products throughout their life cycle, from production to end use by the Group’s customers.
 This indicator takes into account:

 - for the numerator:

-- the emissions connected to the production and conversion of energy products used by its customers on the basis of the Group’s average emission rates,
+- the emissions connected to the production and conversion of energy products used by the customers on the basis of the Group’s average emission rates;

 - the emissions connected to the use of energy products used by the customers.
-For each product, stoichiometric emission factors(9) are applied to these sales to obtain an emission volume.
-Non-fuel use products (bitumen, lubricants, plastics, etc.) are not taken into account,
+For each product, stoichiometric emission factors(15) are applied to these sales to obtain an emission volume.
+Non-fuel use products (bitumen, lubricants, plastics, etc.) are not taken into account;

 - negative emissions stored thanks to CCUS and natural carbon sinks;